microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 # Local Forwarder

 ## Background
 Local Forwarder is an agent that collects Application Insights or OpenCensus telemetry from a variety of SDKs and routes it to the Application Insights backend.
-Local Forwarder is a .NET Core application capable of running under Windows and Linux.
+It's capable of running under Windows and Linux.
 You may also be able to run it under macOS, but that is not officially supported at this time.

 ## Running Local Forwarder
-Local Forwarder is a .NET Core application; it's an [open source project on GitHub](https://github.com/Microsoft/ApplicationInsights-LocalForwarder/releases).
-There is a variaty of ways to run Local Forwarder across multiple platforms.
+Local Forwarder is an [open source project on GitHub](https://github.com/Microsoft/ApplicationInsights-LocalForwarder/releases).
+There is a variety of ways to run Local Forwarder across multiple platforms.

 ### Windows
 #### Windows Service